|Credit: Museum of Free Derry|

 Born in Gartan, Donegal, and reputedly the descendant of a high king of Ulster, Columba is one of the most important Irish saints.
 It is believed that he founded a monastery in Derry, the Dubh Regles, or ‘Black Church.’
 He left Derry and Ireland to establish a monastery at Iona, where the famous Book of Kells was produced in 800, possibly for the two-hundredth anniversary of the saint’s death.
 In an effort to contextualize the events of the 13th centenary, Derry Journal reporter Thomas O’Kane explained Columba’s wider significance:

 Columba had great affection for Derry.
-Poems attributed to the saint have him grieving the place, asking God to protect it, lamenting his distance from the ‘little oak grove.’
-If Columba loved Derry, then Father Willie wanted to prove that Derry loved Columba even more.
+Poems attributed to the saint have him grieving the place after he had left it, asking God to protect it, lamenting his distance from his ‘little oak grove.’
+But if Columba loved Derry, then Father Willie wanted to prove that Derry loved Columba even more.
 According to Father Willie, the saint’s dying words at the altar at Iona invoked the city by the Foyle, saying, “Raise my hands that I may bless you all, higher still that I may bless my beloved oak groves and those that dwell therein.”
 The celebrations of the thirteenth centenary were a complex affair, not extravagant but ample and effusive nonetheless.
 Father Willie oversaw restorations of a holy well and attributed it to Columba; he had the well opened for the first time since the 1860s, when the City Corporation had it closed “for sanitary reasons and for the convenience of traffic.”

 Most importantly, the priest established the 9th of June as a local religious holiday and introduced the oak leaf as a symbol worn in honor of Columba, just as followers of St. Patrick wore shamrocks.
 Local Catholics responded with enthusiasm to the prospect of celebrating St. Columba.
 In all local Catholic churches for days beforehand, parishioners prepared for the first observations of the holy day; their decorations of the interior of the churches and the altars looked, to one reporter, “like a gem from the fretwork of heaven.”